-Multiple injuries, two serious, in SH1, South Waikato, crash
+Multiple injuries, two critical, in SH1, South Waikato, crash

 Advertisement

-"One person is trapped and there's between five or six total patients."

-Firefighters have arranged a landing pad for a rescue helicopter to transport the injured to hospital.
+Northern fire communications shift manager Karen Larking said firefighters have arranged a landing pad for a rescue helicopter to transport the injured to hospital.

 There were two fire appliances and one support vehicle at the scene.